 Many Nikon FM/FE/2 users became enthusiast when Nikon announced the Nikon FM10 in 1995.

-But what a disappointment when they found out that this camera (and the 2 years later introduced FE10) turned out to be a plastic and slimmed down copy of the successful series.
+But what a disappointment when they found out that this camera (and the 2 years later introduced FE10) turned out to be a plastic and slimmed down copy - build for Nikon by Cosina - of the successful series.
 The cameras were initially meant for the poorer parts of our globe.
 In Europe these cameras weren´t even for sale.
 The Europeans may be lucky as the two cameras don´t deserve the name ´Nikon´ on top of them.
-Of course people with a low/now budget deserve a Nikon camera, but an all-metal durable upgrade of the Nikon FM would have been a more appropriate offer.
+Of course people with a low/no budget deserve a Nikon camera, but an all-metal durable upgrade of the Nikon FM would have been a more appropriate offer.
 Never do this again Nikon Corporation!

 In September 1983 a very sophisticated camera (for those days), related to the FM/FE-series was introduced: the Nikon FA.

 It is the world´s first camera with multi-pattern metering (AMP), enabling to choose from P (Program), A (Aperture priority), S (Shutter priority) and M (Manual).
 LCD-window in the viewfinder, flash sync of 1/250 sec., exchangeable viewfinder screens and many more.
 The MD-11 and MD-12 can be fitted as well, although Nikon developed a special motor drive MD-15, which feeds the battery inside the camera too.